flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/integrations.md

 When designing Connectors, keep in mind that the communication between the engine and the Connector is asynchronous in an event-driven architecture.
 It is essential to design Connectors in a way that avoids bloating the platform.
 Depending on the communication type between the Connector and the legacy system, you may need to implement custom solutions for load balancing requests, scaling the Connector, etc.

 :::caution
-To ensure proper communication with the Engine, make sure to include all received Kafka headers in the response sent back to the FLOWX.AI Engine.
+To ensure proper communication with the [**Engine**](../../terms/flowxai-process-engine), make sure to include all received Kafka headers in the response sent back to it.
 :::

 For easy process flow tracing, consider adding a minimal setup for Jaeger tracing to your custom Connectors.